mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

 Setting up a DMARC record involves adding a DNS TXT record to your domain's DNS settings.
 This record specifies your DMARC policy, such as whether to quarantine or reject messages that fail authentication.
 Implementing DMARC is a proactive step towards enhancing email security and protecting both your organization and your recipients from email-based threats.

-[Learn more on DMARC in the Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html#about){target="_blank"} to better understand the impact of DMARC on email deliverability.
+## Implement DMARC {#implement-dmarc}

-If you don't add DMARC, you will be put in quarantine (at least).
+* If you don't add DMARC, you will be put in quarantine (at least).

-please ensure that you have a genuine inbox where you can receive in your control - you manage this inbox (shouldn't be Adobe inbox)
+* Ensure that you have a genuine inbox where you can receive in your control - you manage this inbox (shouldn't be Adobe inbox)

-Recommendation is 24 because generally if less, evaluate your capacity / check your > chat GPT
+Recommendation is 24 because generally this is what ISPs have. if less, evaluate your capacity / check your > chat GPT

-Google and Yahoo, and probably all other main ISPs
+If a DMARC record is detected, you can copy-paste the same values as listed or change them if needed.

-for CNAME in the edition flow you need to Download the CSV file again (not for fully delegated)
+If you put nothing, default values will be used.

-new DMARC record
+### Fully delegated subdomains

-In RN > put it first
+### Subdomains delegated using CNAME

-All subdomains must be updated with DMARC support
+for CNAME in the edition flow you need to download the CSV file again (not for fully delegated)